stratoss/phalcon2rest/README.md

 r600 = 3600

-means 600 requests per hour
+600 requests per hour for all authorized consumers.
+Users and clients are counted separately here.

 **Tracking the rate limiter**